Tips for Updating an Interactive Demo with New UI or Features

 Thankfully, there’s a better way to show off your product while minimizing the stress on your marketing team: interactive demos.

-Interactive demos let you make one-off changes in a few clicks — without bugging the creative team.
-And if they need to make a new one, it doesn’t take weeks to publish like a new video would.
+Navattic’s customers can make one-off changes in a few clicks.
+And if they need to create a whole new demo, it doesn’t take weeks to publish — unlike a new video, which can take months.

-According to Rodney Rasmussen, Senior Product Marketing Manager at Remote, interactive demo's ease of update has had a huge impact on him and his peers:
+According to Rodney Rasmussen, Senior Product Marketing Manager at Remote, Navattic’s ease of use has had a huge impact on him and his peers:

 “Before, I was redoing videos every week, and that was not good for me.
 It was not good for the video team.
 It was taking a lot of extra resources.